binafy/laravel-user-monitoring/README.md

     ...

     /*
-     * You can set true/false for monitor login or logout.
+     * Enable or disable monitoring of user login and logout events.
+     * Set to true to track these actions, or false to disable.
      */
     'on_login' => true,
     'on_logout' => true,